lm-pub-quiz/lm-pub-quiz/docs/index.md

 # Getting started

-This library implements a knowledge probing approach which uses LM's inherent ability to estimate the log-likelihood of any given textual statement.
+LM Pub Quiz implements a knowledge probing approach which uses LM's inherent ability to estimate the log-likelihood of any given textual statement.
 For more information visit the [LM Pub Quiz website](https://lm-pub-quiz.github.io/).

 ![Illustration of how LM Pub Quiz evaluates LMs: Answers are ranked by the (pseudo) log-likelihoods of the textual statements derived from all of the answer options.](https://lm-pub-quiz.github.io/media/bear_evaluation_final.svg)